TEC-Toolkit/ECFO/development/doc.md

    TBA

-3. **Not recording the GWP values and the description of the specific GHG being meassured for factors converting into Co2e**
+3. **Not recording the GWP values and the description of the specific GHG being meassured for factors converting into Co2e (Scenario 3)**

 Context: